RTXteam/RTX-KG2/README.md

 best bet would be to use Docker (see the `Dockerfile` for this project).
-You'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up); this is because the KG2 build script downloads the UMLS and SNOMED CT distributions from a private S3 bucket (these distributions are encumbered by licenses so they cannot be put on a public server for download).
+You'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up) and to write to the S3 bucket `rtx-kg2-public`.
+The KG2 build script downloads the UMLS and SNOMED CT distributions from a private S3 bucket `rtx-kg2` (these distributions are encumbered by licenses so they cannot be put on a public server for download) and it uploads the `kg2.json` file to the public S3 bucket `rtx-kg2-public`.

 ## My normal EC2 instance